Bayram Mammadov: Release and death

 On 16 March 2019, Ilham Aliyev issued a presidential decree granting pardons to 51 political prisoners, including Mammadov and Ibrahimov.

-On 13 February 2020, the European Court of Human Rights ruled that the Azerbaijani government had violated the European Convention of Human Rights by imprisoning Mammadov and Ibrahimov, ordering that they be paid €30, 000 in non-pecuniary damages and €6000 in costs and expenses.
+On 13 February 2020, the European Court of Human Rights ruled that the Azerbaijani government had violated the European Convention of Human Rights by imprisoning Mammadov and Ibrahimov, ordering that they be paid €30,000 in non-pecuniary damages and €6000 in costs and expenses.

 In November 2020, Mammadov moved to Karaköy, Istanbul, Turkey in order to study English; he had stated his intention to use his compensation payment to study at either the Central European University in Hungary or a university in Canada.

 On 2 May 2021, Mammadov's body was found in the water in Moda, Istanbul; it was reported that he had entered the water at 15:00 to either retrieve slippers or a fishing rod.
 His body was identified by a friend and was repatriated to Azerbaijan, where he was buried on 9 May.
 The Turkish National Police stated that it was not treating Mammadov's death as suspicious, though Azerbaijani human rights activist Elgiz Gahraman alleged that he had seen Turkish documents in which Mammadov's death was listed as "suspicious" and accused Turkish authorities of making "bureaucratic obstacles" to halt any investigation into his death.

 Following his death, tributes were paid to Mammadov by Azerbaijani human rights activists including Arzu Geybullayeva and Anar Mammadli.
+Mammadov's friend and fellow activist, Ilkin Rustamzade, published a book about his friendship with Mammadov, entitled Yoldaş (lit.
+'Companion').